ziadoz/awesome-php/README.md

 ### Micro Frameworks
 *Micro frameworks and routers.*

+* [Fat-Free Framework](https://www.fatfreeframework.com/) - A powerful yet easy to use PHP micro-framework.
 * [Laravel-Zero](https://laravel-zero.com) - A micro-framework for console applications.
 * [Lumen](https://lumen.laravel.com/) - A micro-framework by Laravel.
 * [Mezzio](https://getexpressive.org/) - A micro-framework by Laminas.